bartmars/ios-development/README.md

 # iOS
-A repository for all my iOS projects
+A repository for all my iOS projects during my learning phase.